Pop-Code/nestjs-console/README.md

 The console service will be accesible inside the container.

 1. Bootstrap (entry point e.g console.ts) is invoked by cli.
-2. Init a headless nest app
+2. Create a headless nest app
     - Any module inside the app can create command and subcommands using nestjs-console with [commander][commander]
 3. nestjs-console invoke commander
 4. commander will do the rest.